-Sefton LSCB has a sub group (Practice Review Panel) which oversees and quality assures SCRs undertaken by the Board, and provides advice on whether the criteria for conducting a review have been met.
+Sefton LSCB has a sub group (Practice Review Group) which oversees and quality assures reviews undertaken by the Board, and provides advice on whether the criteria for conducting a review have been met.
 The sub group has developed local procedures for Serious Case Reviews in conjunction with Working Together to Safeguard Children (DfE).
 Any professional or agency may refer a case to the LSCB if the criteria is met for a SCR.
-The independent chair makes the decision of whether to instigate a SCR.
+The independent chair makes the decision of whether to initiate a SCR.

-Practice Review Panel (PRP) The Practice Review Panel (PRP) has a statutory function in deciding whether or not cases should be subject to a Serious Case Review (or a Practice Learning Review), and considering whether there are lessons to be learnt about the ways in which agencies work together to safeguard children, and ensuring that ultimately, this learning improves practice.
-The PRP is responsible for producing reports in relation to cases considered and the decision making process.
+Practice Review Group (PRG) has a statutory function in deciding whether or not cases should be reviewed and considering whether there are lessons to be learnt about the ways in which agencies work together to safeguard children, and ensuring that ultimately, this learning improves practice.
+The PRG is responsible for producing reports in relation to cases considered and the decision making process.
 The Panel’s overall function is to improve inter-agency working.
-Any case can be referred to PRP where an agency feels that multi-agency learning can be extracted or a case where good practice has been identified.
-To refer a case to PRP complete the referral form contained in appendix 1 of the Reflective Review Procedure
+Any case can be referred to PRG where an agency feels that multi-agency learning can be extracted or a case where good practice has been identified.
+To refer a case to PRG complete the referral form contained in appendix 1 of the Reflective Review Procedure

-.Reflective Review Procedure used by the Practice Review Panel (PRP).
-Additional information and guidance in relation to Serious Case Reviews can be found in Working Together to Safeguard Children (DfE)
+.Reflective Review Procedure used by the Practice Review Group (PRG).
+Additional information and guidance in relation to reviews can be found in Working Together to Safeguard Children (DfE)